dimitar-4/ms-project1-rcc/README.md

 [Live link here.](https://dimitar-4.github.io/ms-project1-rcc/)

 This is a website for classic cars enthusiasts.
-It is design to be responsive on all sorts of devises so that the users can easily navigate their way to the information they need and also provided with more options such as getting to know different activities of the club and signing up.
+It is designed to be responsive on all sorts of devises so that the users can easily navigate their way to the information they need and also provide more options such as getting to know different activities of the club and signing up.

 ![responsive-img](assets/responsive-img/responsive.PNG)